mroavi/onthefly/README.rst

 --------

 * Unicode support
-* Works with any text editor
+* Works with any text editor (in fact, with any program)

 Installation
 ------------

-Install and update at system level using pip:
+Install and update using pip:

 .. code-block:: text

-    $ sudo python -m pip install onthefly
+    $ pip install onthefly

 Usage
 -----

-Identify your keyboard with :code:`evtest`:
+Identify your keyboard with :bash:`evtest`:

 .. code-block:: text